jncraton/BWMetaAI/command_info.md

 Computer will not manage/build transports on its own.

 ## check_transports
-Informs computer to use transports up to the defined Max#.
+Informs computer to build transports on its own.
+If start_campaign was called, then 2 transports will be built, otherwise 5 will be built.
+The first transport is built at priority 80 and subsequent transports are built at priority 50.
+Protoss also trains up to 2 observers at priority 80.
 Used with header transports_off.
-* was noted in old forum that 5 was max transport.
-Needs to be confirmed.

 # Build/Attack/Defense order commands

 ## attack_add (byte) (military)
-Add %1(byte) %2(military) to the current attacking party.
+Add %1(byte) %2(military) to the current attacking party. %1 (byte) can be at most 62, otherwise the command is ignored.

 ## attack_clear
 Clear the attack data.